 Bleeding Heart (Dicentra spectabilis) is an eye-catching addition to any garden.
 Flowering in early spring the plants heart-shaped flowers sit on arching blue-green foliage.
-Popular with pollinators, the flowers can be in shades of red, pink or white.
+Popular with pollinators, the flowers of bleeding hearts can be in shades of red, pink or white.

 A herbaceous perennial, bleeding heart plant is ideal in a woodland or forest garden planting scheme.

-The distinctive flowers that give the bleeding heart plant its name.
-These flowers also make it an attractive addition to any garden.
-Happiest in shade and cool climates, many varieties will cease flowering once the high summer temperatures arrive.
+The distinctive bleeding heart flower that gives the bleeding heart plant its name.
+The bleeding heart flower makes it an attractive addition to any garden.
+Happiest in shade and cool climates, many bleeding heart flower varieties will cease flowering once the high summer temperatures arrive.

 Bleeding heart (Dicentra spectabilis) foliage can irritate sensitive skin.
 Wear gloves and wash your hands after handling plants.
 They can also cause mild stomach upsets if ingested.

 Compact varieties of bleeding heart will reach 1.5 ft in height and spread.
-Larger varieties can reach 3 ft in height and spread.
+Larger bleeding heart plant varieties can reach 3 ft in height and spread.

-Lamprocapnos Spectabilis is a partial to full shade loving variety, doing best in zones 3-9.
-A classic cottage garden variety, it produces attractive pink flowers with white centers in late spring.
-The cultivar Gold Heart produces pink flowers which sit on attractive golden foliage.
+Lamprocapnos Spectabilis is a partial to full shade loving bleeding heart flower variety, doing best in zones 3-9.
+A classic cottage garden variety, Lamprocapnos spectabilis produces attractive pink flowers with white centers in late spring.
+The cultivar Gold Heart bleeding heart flower produces pink flowers which sit on attractive golden foliage.
 Gold Heart is quite a sight to behold.

-Lamprocapnos Spectabilis Alba is grown for its pure white flowers.
-Blooming in late spring with sufficient water flowering can be extended into the summer months.
-The cultivar Valentine produces stand out red flowers during the late spring and early fall.
+Lamprocapnos Spectabilis Alba is grown for its pure white Bleeding Heart flowers.
+Blooming in late spring with sufficient water flowering and bloom time can be extended into the summer months.
+The cultivar Valentine bleeding heart flower produces stand out red flowers during the late spring and early fall.
 These make excellent cut flowers, lasting up to 2 weeks.

 Pure white flowering varieties can look particularly attractive when set against lush, green foliage.
 A simple color scheme such as this can be just as effective as filling your flower beds with every color of the rainbow.